Navid-Ishaq/az500-freelancer-projects/05-governance-monitoring-compliance/30-connect-sentinel-custom-workbooks.md

-# Task 30: Connect Microsoft Sentinel and create custom workbooks
+# 🛡️ Project 30: Connect Microsoft Sentinel and create custom workbooks

-**Domain:** 05 - Governance, Monitoring & Compliance
+## 📌 Project Objective

-This task shows how to integrate **Microsoft Sentinel** and build **custom workbooks** for security dashboards and visualization.
+Deploy **Microsoft Sentinel**, connect key data sources, and build **custom workbooks** to visualize security data for threat detection, investigation, and response.

-Real-world use: Helps visualize threat data and track trends in a SOC environment.
+## 💡 Why This Project Matters
+Sentinel acts as a **cloud-native SIEM** that gives security teams real-time insight into events across the Azure ecosystem.
+Custom workbooks allow you to **tailor visual dashboards**, making it easier to monitor trends, detect anomalies, and make data-driven decisions.

+## 🧰 Core Azure Services Involved
+- **Microsoft Sentinel**
+- **Log Analytics Workspace**
+- **Azure Monitor**
+- **Workbooks & Dashboards**

+---

+## 🔁 The Project Breakdown Begins Below
+Each project is further explained in 7 actionable, real-world formats 👇

+---